nicolaeandreivasile/cache-memory/README.md

 ## Input
 The input file contains:
-- type of cache memory used -> 1st line
+- type of cache memory used (first line)
-- maximum space of given cache memory -> 2nd line
+- maximum space of given cache memory (second line)
-- number of operations -> 3rd line
+- number of operations (third line)
-- operations -> next lines
+- operations (the ohter lines)

 ## Output
 The output is redirected to the output file.